rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 not respecting the scale hint.
 To accommodate this, we manually re-scale the camera link.

-Once we have correctly re-scaled the camera component, we can send the whole scene to rerun with `rerun_urdf.log_scene`.
+Once we have correctly re-scaled the camera component, we can send the whole scene to Rerun with `rerun_urdf.log_scene`.

 ```python